Jira Software modules

 Record Type

-Select the type of record you want the module to create.
-When you select a record type, other fields specific to that record type appear in the module.
+Select the type of record you want the module to create, then fill in the other fields specific to that record type appear in the module.

 • Attachment